TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

 * Then, by named threat group, actor or campaign; tool; TTP per a framework
 * Finally, by IOC (+ IOC pivoting)

 **NOTE:** Tracking all this in a spreadsheet, blog, etc. is a terrible idea.
 Make sure you use a system where you can use *tags*.
-Knowlege management is outside the scope of this framework, but it needs to be considered at the start. of any asset tracking endeavor.
+Knowlege management is outside the scope of this framework, but it needs to be considered at the start of any asset tracking endeavor.

 **Reducing the Threat** is critical to threat prioritization, and this is *Step 5*.
 Once you've added a point, what do we do to *remove* that point?